Instructor Workshop Continues to Grow

-Among other items at the closing general session on March 7, Bernard J. Merkel, director of HVAC Service Training at International Training Institute (iTi), is to receive his 2007 “Instructor of the Year” award, as voted by The NEWS
+Among other items at the closing general session on March 7, Bernard J. Merkel, director of HVAC Service Training at International Training Institute (iTi), is to receive his 2007 “Instructor of the Year” award, as voted by The NEWS and AHRI.

 Educators will also get the chance to talk to a multitude of exhibitors during breaks.
 Those scheduled to have booths include ACCA; Appion Inc.; Air-Conditioning, Heating and Refrigeration Institute (AHRI); Bradford White; CARE, Copper Development Association (CDA), GE/Regal Beloit, HARDI, Jay R. Smith Manufacturing, Lennox/Service Experts, Maxitrol, North American Technician Excellence (NATE), National Oilheat Research Alliance (NORA), PHCC, Refrigeration Service Engineers Society (RSES), SkillsUSA, Sporlan Division-Parker Hannifin, Testo, and York/Johnson Controls.

 “It just keeps getting bigger and bigger,” beamed Kennedy.